 Though wire service reports and several recent books about Johnson claim that Buffington, armed and intoxicated, had tried to kill Johnson, first at Sutton’s hotel during a reception that preceded the fight and then at the Union Labor Temple during the fight, there is no contemporary local reporting or official documentation of that dramatic and daring story.

-Instead, subsequent testimony indicates that Buffington was in the bar of the St. Charles Hotel, at the corner of Wood St. and Third Avenue, just down the street from his office in the Ferguson Building, for the several hours between the end of the work day and the Monahan-Cotton fight.
+Instead, subsequent testimony indicates that Buffington, a man of multiple marriages and few friends, was in the bar of the St. Charles Hotel, at the corner of Wood St. and Third Avenue, for the several hours between the end of the work day and the Monahan-Cotton fight.

 By the next day, the efforts to explain away Buffington’s crime were in full swing.
 His wife, suddenly a loyal and loving partner, explained that “he has been working night and day lately.
 His heart has been overtaxed and, besides, when he is drinking he is not responsible for what he does.
 He is an excitable man and a Southerner and does not like Negroes.
 I can imagine how angry he would become in an argument about them.
 But, oh, he is a good man, and there is no better husband and father in the city.”
 (Pittsburgh Press, December 21, 1910).